Paul the Apostle: Interval in Corinth

-Around 50–52 AD, Paul spent 18 months in Corinth.
+Around 50–51 AD Paul arrived at Corinth and founded the Church of Corinth, he stayed there for 18 months.
 The reference in Acts to Proconsul Gallio helps ascertain this date (cf. Gallio Inscription).
 In Corinth, Paul met Priscilla and Aquila, who became faithful believers and helped Paul through his other missionary journeys.
 The couple followed Paul and his companions to Ephesus and stayed there to start one of the strongest and most faithful churches at that time.

 In 52, departing from Corinth, Paul stopped at the nearby village of Cenchreae to have his hair cut off, because of a vow he had earlier taken.
 It is possible this was to be a final haircut before fulfilling his vow to become a Nazirite for a defined period of time.
-With Priscilla and Aquila, the missionaries then sailed to Ephesus and then Paul alone went on to Caesarea to greet the Church there.
+With Priscilla and Aquila, the missionaries then sailed to Ephesus and then Paul alone went on to Caesarea to greet the church there.
 He then traveled north to Antioch, where he stayed for some time (ποιήσας χρόνον τινὰ).
 Some New Testament texts (Note: This clause is not found in some major sources: Codex Sinaiticus, Codex Alexandrinus, Codex Vaticanus or Codex Laudianus) suggest that he also visited Jerusalem during this period for one of the Jewish feasts, possibly Pentecost.
 Textual critic Henry Alford and others consider the reference to a Jerusalem visit to be genuine and it accords with Acts 21:29, according to which Paul and Trophimus the Ephesian had previously been seen in Jerusalem.